mizutanilab/MCTrace/README.md

 </ul>

 ## Release notes
-The binary folder contains 'MCTrace' executables for x86 and x64 platforms along with a parameter file 'paramstd.txt'.
-Please use 'MCTrace.exe' appropriate for your PC platform.
-The parameter file should be placed in the folder where the MCTrace executable was extracted.
+The binary folder contains 'MCTrace' executables for x86 and x64 platforms.
+Please use 'kozo.exe' appropriate for your PC platform.
 Further updates will be released since this program is still under development.
-Source codes are not available at present.

 <UL>
+<li>v3.8.0 (21 Mar 2018).
+Many functions including improved auto-tracing, structure annoation, and geometry analysis routines were implemented.</li>
 <li>v3.5.0 (6 Jan 2017) Routines for <a href="https://github.com/mizutanilab/BluetoothDials">Bluetooth Dials</a> were implemented.</li>
 <li>v3.4.1 (2 Nov 2016).
 Bug fix release.</li>
 <li>v3.4.0 (built 1 Apr 2016).
 Many functions including those for the left-hand mouse were implemented.</li>